 address-city, address-country, address-postalcode, address-state

-These parameters of type string, when supplied, specify exact match against the specified address part associated with the person whose information is being queried.
+These parameters of type string, when supplied, specify a match against the specified address part associated with the person whose information is being queried.
 Note that national conventions for addresses may affect utility of these fields.

 gender